Iraqi used Gas masks (Saddam era)

 Uncommonly used masks

 This subsection will cover masks used by Iraqi forces that were not standard.

 DESERT STORM: unknown

 Another oddity is this WW2 era British MKI gas mask that was captured from Iraqi Forces in Desert Storm or OIF.
-It is unknown how they got their hands on these, but likely when Britain sold them supplies in the 1980's or possibly leftovers from their past presence in the Middle East.
-Nevertheless, Iraqi troops have been documented using these, but on a small scale.
+It is unknown how they got their hands on these, but was likely when Britain sold them supplies in the 1980's or possibly leftovers from their past presence in the Middle East.
+Nevertheless, Iraqi troops have been documented using these, but on a very small scale.

 british avon s10 gas mask